yushchenko/site/content/articles/0002_site_from_scratch_1_the_first_page.md

     - url: /.*                # take any request to the site
       script: main.py         # and run code from main.py to generate response

-Besides this at the beginning of the `app.yaml` should be description of the app:
+Besides this at the beginning of the `app.yaml` should be the description of the app:

     application: site
     version: 1